microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b><a name="Activity-1">Activity 1: Create an SMB network share on the SQLServer2008VM</b></p></a>

-In this task, you will create a new SMB network share on the SqlServer2008 VM.
+In this task, you will create a new [SMB network share](https://docs.microsoft.com/en-us/windows/win32/fileio/microsoft-smb-protocol-authentication) on the SqlServer2008 VM.
 This will be the folder used by DMS for retrieving backups of the `TailspinToys` database during the database migration process.
+By creating the share, you're making it possible for services like DMS to access items in the share if you authenticate to it.
+You can read more about [the SMB protocol here](https://docs.microsoft.com/en-us/windows/win32/fileio/microsoft-smb-protocol-and-cifs-protocol-overview).

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>